hexchat/documentation/script_python.rst

 -  **word\_eol[1]** is ``NICK Hi there!``
 -  **word\_eol[2]** is ``Hi there!``
 -  **word\_eol[3]** is ``there!``

-Parameter userdata
-''''''''''''''''''

-The parameter userdata, if given, allows you to pass a custom object to your callback.

-Callback return constants (EAT\_\*)
-'''''''''''''''''''''''''''''''''''

-When a callback is supposed to return one of the EAT\_\* constants, it is able control how HexChat will proceed after the callback returns.
-These are the available constants, and their meanings:

--  :data:`EAT\_PLUGIN`: Don't let any other plugin receive this event.
--  :data:`EAT\_XCHAT`: Don't let HexChat treat this event as usual.
--  :data:`EAT\_ALL`: Eat the event completely.
--  :data:`EAT\_NONE`: Let everything happen as usual.

-..
-Note:: Returning ``None`` is the same as returning ``EAT_NONE``.

 .. function:: hook\_command(name, callback[, userdata=None, priority=PRI\_NORM, help=None])